September 24, 2021 Update on my experience as a Covid-era tour guide

 It pains me to give up on tours, because I believe a vital, quirky, lovely part of city life is getting lost.
 Small, independent tour guides with niche areas of knowledge and expertise cannot operate in this climate where more time has to be spent fighting for aid and filling out paperwork than on the ground showing the delightful secrets of this city to visitors.
 Resellers like Airbnb and Tripadvisor have used this turbulent time to corner the market, expanding their database, technology, and marketing operations.
 These companies take 25% off the top of what guests pay, and that’s before the tour guide’s expenses—transportation, audio equipment, visual aid, food, chachkes.
 Small ventures simple can’t pay the cost of commission.
 The resellers keep closing the noose on tour guides, creating cookie-cutter tour experiences and demanding that tour guides fit into their shapes and requirements.
 When these companies corner the market, the city will be filled with only big, impersonal bus tours, or people who casually do a few tours on the side.
 The knowledgeable students of this city who spend more time learning to provide meaningful tour experiences simply can’t make ends meet in this market.

 The tourism industry is changing in ways that leave everything up in the air.
 Covid passes, pushes for virtual engagements, third party resellers, lockdowns, and travel bans—all of these are crowding out businesses like mine.
 In the next few years, I hope to offload a significant portion of my research to my blog, just in case I have to close for good.
-I’m the only specialist of this unusual section of the city, smack dab in the middle of the hippest, most hugely populous parts.
+I’m the only tour guide specializing in this unusual section of the city, smack dab in the middle of the hippest, most hugely populous parts.
 It would be very sad if my years of collected works went away with the tours.
 Watch my blog; here I can share what I’d rather share with you in person.

 In the meantime, I continue to give tours in Williamsburg on Sundays at 2 P.M. and Fridays at 11 A.M. most weeks.
 Most of my guests come by word of mouth, so please help spread the word.
 Your recommendations allow me to continue this beautiful venture.